Interview

 Araby: Yeah, It's really hard for me to not climb things.

-Joe: We sometimes roast pigs in the ground before our shows.
+Joe: We sometimes roast pigs in the ground before our

 Araby: Just to make me more comfortable.